mkrsteska/DMML2019_Team_Tesla/README.md

 More information about the data we collected:
 https://developer.spotify.com/documentation/web-api/reference/tracks/get-audio-features/

-To get the lyrics of a song, we used other APIs:
+To get the lyrics of a song, we scraped the follwoing websites:
 - genius.com
 - lyricsmode.com
 - songlyrics.com